wdparker93/wdparker93/README.md

 Hello!

-In the interest of preserving academic integrity I have made many of my reposities private.
-If you would like to view one of my reposities don't hesitate to email me.
+In the interest of preserving academic integrity I have made many of my repositories private.
+If you would like to view one of my repositories don't hesitate to email me.

 - 👋 Hi, I’m William Parker
 - 👀 I’m interested in data science and software development